Skip to main content

 Research Interests

-I arrived at Trinity in 2015, after lecturing at the Universities of Aberdeen and Oxford.
-I research the modern history of China and am Principal Investigator on an Irish Research Council Laureate Grant, CHINACHILD: Slave-girls and the Discovery of Female Childhood in Twentieth-century China.
-Together with a team of researchers, I am researching how controversies over keeping unpaid domestic servants (binü婢女 or mui tsai) reflect changing and expanding conceptions of Chinese childhood.
+I have worked at Trinity since 2015, after lecturing at the Universities of Aberdeen and Oxford.
+I research modern Chinese history, including the colonial history of the treaty ports, which were opened to foreign traders by force in the nineteenth and early twentieth centuries, the history of Chinese childhood and the history of breastfeeding and infant feeding in China.
+I was Principal Investigator on Irish Research Council Laureate Grant CHINACHILD: Slave-girls and the Discovery of Female Childhood in Twentieth-century China (2018-24).
+Together with a team of researchers, I explored how controversies over keeping unpaid domestic servants (binü 婢女 or mui tsai) reflected changing and expanding conceptions of Chinese childhood.

 Select Publications